 Pulmonary Hypertension (PH) is high blood pressure in the blood vessels of the lungs.
 It occurs when the small blood vessels that go through the lungs become thicker, constrict tighter or become plugged.
-This, in turn, leads to increased pressure in those vessels making the right side of the heart work harder to pump blood through the lungs.
+This, in turn, leads to increased stiffness and pressure in those vessels making the right side of the heart work harder to pump blood through the lungs.
 If high pressure remains, the heart will become enlarged and weaker, pumping blood less efficiently into the lungs and eventually throughout the body.
 Patients develop progressive fatigue and shortness of breath, two typical symptoms of PH.

 Given the complexity of some of the drugs and how they are given, it is very important that physicians who can diagnose and treat PH with the full range of treatment options evaluate patients at a pulmonary hypertension center.

 Early in the disease, symptoms may be nonspecific and can mimic symptoms of other medical conditions.
 It is also possible that patients may experience only limited symptoms.

 The following are some of the most common symptoms of PH: